-The basis of the Trustees' strategy is to divide the Scheme's assets between a "growth" portfolio, comprising assets such as equities and multi-asset / diversified growth, and a "stabilising" portfolio, comprising assets such as corporate bonds.
+The basis of the Trustees' strategy is to divide the Scheme's assets between a "growth" portfolio, comprising assets such as multi-asset / diversified growth funds, and a "stabilising" portfolio, comprising assets such as government bonds (both fixed and inflation-linked) and corporate bonds.
 The basis of the split between these two portfolios is such that the overall level of expected return is consistent with the assumptions utilised by the Scheme Actuary.